 David Beckham’s Workout Principles

-David Beckham is a big fan of keeping his body active every day.
+I remember watching an interview where David Beckham emphasized the importance of staying active daily.
 He says that even small bursts of activity can make standard training obsolete:

 “You don’t have to go and spend a huge amount of money going to the gym.
 Three or four times a week, I walk my daughter to school instead of driving her, or she bikes home with me.
 It’s the little things that make a difference.”